enkidevs/curriculum-tools/Insight-Documentation.md

 - **E** Elaborate: Explain in more detail or qualify the concept.
 "Functions take an input and produce an output, and  can be composed together to control the flow of a program."
 - **X** Exemplify: Give an example of when you might use this, establish context.
 "Functions are useful when you need to perform a repeated action and you want to give that action a name."
 You can also visualize the abstract form here: `function ([arg1, arg2, args...]) {[function body]}`
 - **I** Illustrate: Show an example that is not abstract. `function add(a,b) { return a + b }`

+Within the article one can use:
+  - `code blocks`
+  - `footnotes`
+  - SVG Images

+The maximum permitted column width of the content is `44` chars long.
+That means no words (or lines within code snippets) should exceed `44` chars.
+If a line of your code is beyond `44` characters, please add a line break at a readable point and continue on the next line with a two-space indent to indicate continuation.
+This ensures the insight will be readable on a mobile screen.

 ## Questions